 My ultimate guilty pleasure of low IQ YouTube content is gamer rage compilations.
 Seeing a cocky streamer instantly reduced to an infant-like hissy fit after a big ‘Game Over’ screen soothes even my worst days.
 However, as these poor fools decimate their expensive peripherals, consoles and monitors, I realise that I have fantasised about doing the same many times: There exists a subset of games that are just hazardous for the lifespan of your gaming hardware, and Skeleattack is a new offender.

 Skelattack is a platformer from a relatively new studio named Ukuza, and it is certainly the kind of game that demands a high level of reflex functioning from your central nervous system.
-In line with a recent trend of titles like Shantae, Celeste and Cuphead, Skelattack aims to offer the same variety of unforgiving platforming cleverly disguised by cutesy, hand-drawn graphics.
-Sadly, an superficial attempt to become a metroidvania ends up tarnishing the overall experience with unnecessary frustration.
+In line with a recent trend of titles like Shantae, Celeste and Cuphead, Skelattack aims to offer the same variety of unforgiving platform gameplay cleverly disguised by cutesy, hand-drawn graphics.

 Tickling your funny bone